 Biomarker Discovery and Platform Development

-Future study that will focus on biomarker discovery to arrive at a blood test for cerebral aneurysm formation.
+Ongoing study focusing on biomarker discovery to arrive at a blood test for cerebral aneurysm formation.
+Currently in animal model and human retrospective study stage with future efforts directed at a prospective IRB-approved study.

 New ongoing collaboration with Seungil Kim, PhD, and William Wagner, PhD, from the University of Pittsburgh Department of Biomedical Engineering that is moving from in vitro to in vivo phase.
-This project is exploring novel pH-responsive embolic agents for endovascular treatment of cerebral aneurysms.
+This project is exploring novel pH-responsive embolic agents and designer alloys for endovascular treatment of cerebral aneurysms.